Discrete Inclusions of C*-algebras: Introduction

-A first attempt to abstractly define discreteness for a $\rm{II}_1$-subfactor $(N,\tau)\subset (M,\tau_M)$ was made by Herman and Ocneanu \cite{MR1055223} by demanding there be a normal faithful trace-preserving conditional expectation $E:M\twoheadrightarrow N.$ However, a strengthened definition that does capture properties of crossed products by groups was first given by Izumi, Longo and Popa \cite[Dfn.
-3.7]{MR1622812} by additionally demanding that the GNS construction $L^2(M,\tau_M)$ decomposes into finitely generated projective (fgp) $N$-$N$ bimodules appearing with finite multiplicities: We call the inclusion \emph{irreducible} if $N'\cap M=\bbC1$, which in this decomposition means that $K_1\cong L^2(N,\tau)$ appears exactly once.

-Recently, C. Jones and Penneys introduced a tensor category description of discrete subfactors, focusing on actions of UTCs on $\rm{II}_1$-factors and highlighting the importance of so called \emph{W*-algebra objects}, which are infinite dimensional analogues of Q-systems \cite{MR3948170}.
-Roughly, they showed that underlying any irreducible discrete subfactor $(N,\tau)\overset{E}{\subset}M$ there is an outer action of some UTC on $N$, denoted $\cC\overset{F}{\curvearrowright}N,$ and a $\cC$-graded W*-algebra $\bbM$.
-(Formally, $F:\cC\to\fgpBim(N)$ is a fully-faithful unitary tensor functor and $\bbM:\cC^{\op}\to\Vec$ is a linear functor.
-Thus, we refer to $\cC$ as \emph{the support of the inclusion}, or $\cC_{N\subset M}$ for clarity.)
-This data allows one to recover an isomorphic discrete subfactor $N\overset{E'}{\subset} N\rtimes_F\bbM$ via the \emph{generalized crossed product/realization} construction, redefining the standard invariant in terms of algebraic $(\cC,\bbM)$ and dynamical data $\cC\overset{F}{\curvearrowright}N.$ This approach is incredibly flexible, and allowed them to construct new examples of subfactors from compact quantum groups.
+Discreteness was first introduced for semifinite subfactors in \cite{MR1055223}, and was later refined to be suitable for general subfactors in \cite[Definition 3.7]{MR1622812}.
+This latter definition states that a subfactor $N\subset M$ admits a faithful normal conditional expectation $E\colon M\twoheadrightarrow N$ whose dual operator valued weight from the basic construction $\<M,e_N\>$ to $M$ is semifinite on the relative commutant $N'\cap \<M,e_N\>$.
+Adapting this definition to C*-algebras presents many challenges, since several of the concepts involved either lack analogues in the C*-setting or behave erratically in the infinite index setting \cite{MR1642530, MR2085108}.
+Instead, we appeal to a more intrinsic characterization of discreteness offered by \cite[Proposition 3.22]{MR3948170}, which states that for certain irreducible subfactors discreteness is equivalent to the \emph{quasi-normalizer} of the inclusion being weakly dense---a condition that was studied extensively in \cite{MR1729488, MR3801484}.
+Using this characterization, \cite{MR3948170} introduced a tensor category description of discrete subfactors, focusing on actions of UTCs on $\rm{II}_1$-factors and highlighting the importance of so called \emph{W*-algebra objects}, which are infinite dimensional analogues of Q-systems \cite{JP17}.
+Roughly, they showed that underlying any irreducible discrete subfactor $N\subset M$ there is an outer action of some UTC on $N$, denoted $\cC\overset{F}{\curvearrowright}N,$ and a W*-algebra object $\bbM$.
+Formally, $F:\cC\to\fgpBim(N)$ is a fully-faithful unitary tensor functor (i.e. bijective on morphisms) and $\bbM:\cC^{\op}\to\Vec$ is a linear functor, which we also refer to as a $\cC$-graded W*-algebra.
+Thus, we refer to the image $F[\cC]$ as \emph{the support of the inclusion}, or $\cC_{N\subset M}$ for clarity.
+This data allows one to parameterize discrete subfactors over $N$ in terms of the dynamical data $\cC\overset{F}{\curvearrowright}N$ and the algebraic data $(\cC,\bbM)$.
+These ideas can be translated to the setting of C*-algebras and underpin our main results and the definition of C*-discreteness, which we now endeavor to explain.